learn-co-students/module-5-code-challenge-round-1-atlanta--dsc-module-5-code-challenge-round-1-data-science-1574434517/README.md

 - Clustering

 **Note on the short answer questions**:
 > Please use your own words, even if you consult another source to help you craft your response.
-Short answer questions are not necessarily being assessed on grammatical correctness or sentence structure, but do your best to communicate your answers clearly.
+Short answer questions are not necessarily being assessed on grammatical correctness or sentence structure, but do your best to communicate your answers clearly!

 ## Decision Trees